 “In law, we call it, a bird that likes to fly backward.
 Because it’s more comfortable looking where it’s been than where it’s going,” said Dan Alef, the author of a biography on George Eastman (founder of Kodak).

 Retrospectively, Mr. Shih, the former VP of Kodak thinks that the company “could have tried to compete on capabilities rather than on the markets it was in” like Fujifilm did but “this would have meant walking away from a great consumer franchise.
 That’s not the logic that managers learn at business schools, and it would have been a hard pill for Kodak leaders to swallow.”

-Mr. Komori meant that when executive leaders fight with “steel swords, to lose means to die” because their decisions have strategic consequences over the future of the company.
+Mr. Komori meant that when executive leaders fight with “steel swords, to lose means to die” because their decisions have strategic consequences for the future of the company.
 They can’t afford to be wrong.
-He remembers how he decided to conduct a massive investment in the FUJITAC film business for LCD screens at a time when no one knew for sure if Plasma technology which didn’t require film was not going to beat the LCD technology.
+He remembers how he decided to conduct a massive investment in the FUJITAC film business for LCD screens at a time when no one knew for sure if plasma technology, which didn’t require film, was not going to beat the LCD technology.
 Uncertain about the outcome, he decided to launch four production lines for LCD film when his managers wanted to start with one.

 As a top executive, Komori recalled having many “sleepless nights,” but diversification demanded courage and decisive actions.
 History was on his side, and this bold move, typical of the Fujifilm philosophy paid off.
 Today FUJITAC controls 70% of this market worldwide.